mintesnot96/DeepMedScan/README.md

 This project is licensed under the MIT License.

 Acknowledgments
-The CNN models used in this project were trained on publicly available medical image datasets.
-Special thanks to the contributors and organizations who curated and made those datasets accessible.
-We would also like to express our gratitude to the open-source community for their valuable contributions in the field of deep learning and computer vision.
+The CNN models utilized in this project underwent training using publicly available medical image datasets.
+We extend our heartfelt appreciation to the contributors and organizations responsible for curating and facilitating access to these datasets.
+Furthermore, we would like to express our gratitude to the open-source community for their invaluable contributions to the fields of deep learning and computer vision.
+And, we are deeply grateful to our teacher for providing us with this project opportunity.